mohammedaeraf/php/README.md

 Code for PHP demos

 # Sections
-Each sections has a separate branch such as "Basics" and "OOP".
+Each section (basic, advanced, oop) is in a separate folder.